Introduction to Literature - Fiction

 Grading options: A-F (default), P-NP, audit

 Enhances enjoyment of various forms of fictional prose, increases understanding of the conventions of fiction and various forms of storytelling, and encourages exploration of the diversity of human experience.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Recognize and understand the variety of stylistic choices that authors make within given forms and how form influences meaning.